-All startups should incorporate.
-The business structure can provide your company with several benefits, including tax structures that can save you money, liability protection that can safeguard personal assets, and investor approval that can help your startup raise funding.
+Incorporation is one of the most foundational steps in bringing your startup to fruition.
+Not only is it necessary to open a business bank account, but the business structure can provide your company with several benefits.
+These include tax structures that can save money, liability protection that can safeguard personal assets, and investor approval to help your startup raise funding.

-In this article, we’ll explore the pros and cons of incorporation and break the process down into manageable chunks: the what, the why, and the how—with some tips along the way.
+In this article, we’ll explore the pros and cons of incorporation and break the process down into manageable steps: the what, the why, and the how — with some tips along the way.

 What is an incorporated business?